-6.3.2.
+6.4.2.
 Experimental Results for Non-Contacting DC/AC Current Measurement a.
 DC Experimental Results

-The results focus on demonstrating the low currents sensing capabilities of the proposed setup (Figure 6.40).
+The results presented in this section are a summary and focus on demonstrating the low currents sensing capabilities of the proposed setup.
 For all results, the real sensor sensitivity is shown (with no amplification).
 The main challenge is low currents measurements, since higher currents can be easily detected with the setup, for example by integrating a copper bar in the PCB backside.

 Figure 6.40.
-Response of the system for a $\pm$ 150 mA, DC current, $H{bias}$ was set to 8 Oe: (a) individual sensors response; (b) differential output.
+Response of the system for a $\pm 150$ mA, DC current, $H{bias}$ was set to 8 Oe: (a) individual sensors response; (b) differential output.

-The sensitivities obtained (Figure 6.40) are higher than the results presented in [20], for the NVE AG003-01E sensor evaluation kit (which utilizes the same model of sensors), measured on a single trace with a similar width 0.254 mm (the obtained sensitivity is $S{measured}$ = 0.0179 mV/mA), while for the differential system in [10] with a trace thickness of 4 mm, for the same 150 mA test, the obtained sensitivity ( $S{D=4 mm}$ =0.028 mV/mA) is approximately 8.3 times lower.
-In this structure, an improvement in sensitivity of about 13 times over the sensor evaluation kit and 8.3 times over the previously optimized differential configuration [20] was attained using the multi-trace arrangement.
+From Figure 6.40, compared with the results presented in [20], for the NVE AG003-01E sensor evaluation kit (which utilizes the same model of sensors), measured on a single trace with a similar width 0.254 mm, the obtained sensitivity is $S{measured}$ = 0.0179 mV/mA while for the differential system in [10] with a trace thickness of 4 mm, for the same 150 mA test, the obtained sensitivity $S{D=4\,mm}$ =0.028 mV/mA which is approximately 8.3 times lower.
+Therefore, in this test, an improvement in sensitivity of about 13 times over the sensor evaluation kit and 8.3 times over the previously optimized differential configuration from [20] was attained using the multi-trace arrangement.